Owls in Massachusetts

 eastern screech-owl

-This owl species is characterized by its distinctive plumage, which can range from gray to reddish-brown.
-Additionally, eastern screech-owls have prominent ear tufts that give them a charming and charismatic appearance.
+This owl species is characterized by its distinctive plumage, ranging from gray to reddish-brown.
+Additionally, eastern screech owls have prominent ear tufts that give them a charming and charismatic appearance.

 Being primarily nocturnal creatures, eastern screech-owls are most active during the night, using their excellent night vision and acute hearing to hunt for prey.
 These owls mainly feed on small mammals, such as mice and shrews, as well as insects and occasionally small birds.